dmrco/FlappyDemon/README.md

 ----C# Group Members: Zoë Medina, Johnathan Giang, DeMarco Green, Jordan Frias, Cole Dunga----

 ---------------------------------------------IMPORTANT NOTE---------------------------------------------
-In order to run the game, you must download Unity and open the project files in Unity's launcher.
+In order to run the game, you must download Unity and open the FlappyDemonTesting project files in Unity's launcher.

 Additional notes:
 You make your character jump by using the left mouse button.